Welbeck has successful second operation on broken ankle

 The 27-year-old had surgery on Friday and has since been operated on for a second time.

-The club remain uncertain when Welbeck will be fit enough to return to action.
+The club remains uncertain when Welbeck will be fit enough to return to action.

 "Further to sustaining an injury last Thursday against Sporting CP, Danny has undergone a second planned operation on his right ankle," Arsenal said in a statement.